zed-industries/zed/docs/src/assistant/configuration.md

 You can use Gemini 1.5 Pro/Flash with the Zed assistant by choosing it via the model dropdown in the assistant panel.

-1. Create an API key [here](https://aistudio.google.com/app/apikey).
+1. Go the Google AI Studio site and [create an API key](https://aistudio.google.com/app/apikey).
-2. Open the configuration view (`assistant: show configuration`) and navigate to the OpenAI section
+2. Open the configuration view (`assistant: show configuration`) and navigate to the Google AI section
 3. Enter your Google AI API key

 The Google AI API key will be saved in your keychain.